peta/turtle.tmbundle/README.md

 + Basic document skeleton
 + "Smart" prefix/base directives (hit tab to see it work)
 + A set of basic prefix directives (Boring!
-The cool kids make instead use of the fancy auto-completion)
+The cool kids instead use the fancy auto-completion)

 ## Powerful auto-completion